wacncontent/CustomizeTool/removeCommentOutput2/articles/resource-group-using-tags.md

         }
     ]

-## Tags in the preview portal
+## Tags in the portal

-Tagging resources and resource groups in the preview portal is easy.
-Use the Browse hub to navigate to the resource or resource group you’d like to tag and click the Tags part in the Overview section at the top of the blade.
+Tagging resources and resource groups in the portal is easy.
+Use the Browse hub to navigate to the resource or resource group youâd like to tag and click the Tags part in the Overview section at the top of the blade.

 ![Tags part on resource and resource group blades](./media/resource-group-using-tags/tag-icon.png)